Controlling how Index Manager treats special characters in assets' metadata.

 Defining allowed characters

 Where: C:\Programdata\FotoWare\Index Manager\Index Control\english.abc

 Index Manager operates with Unicode, as does XMP.
-Hence, all special characters will be indexed and searchable.
-There may, however, be reasons why you would want to treat certain characters in a special way.
+Consequently, all special characters will be indexed and searchable.
+However, there may be reasons why you would want to treat certain characters in a special way.
 That's where english.abc comes into play.

 English.abc is a text file and can be edited with e.g. Notepad.

 - A character may only occur in one of the nodes.
-Hence, you will get strange search results if, for example, the backslash character is listed both under [Letters] and [Ignore].
+Consequently, you will get strange search results if, for example, the backslash character is listed both under [Letters] and [Ignore].

-- After changing the english.abc file, it is necessary to restart the Index Manager service and rebuild any existing indexes.
+- After changing the english.abc file, you must restart the Index Manager service and rebuild any existing indexes.

 This section contains valid letters that the indexing engine will allow.
 Because Index Manager uses unicode, the letters A-Z are in the list only for historical reasons.
 You will be able to add additional characters to the list by adding them at the bottom.
 For example, if you want to index a backslash (\) as a valid, searchable character, insert it four times in the list below Z: